revarbat/Mandoline/README.txt

       ./configure
       make
     Then install the mandoline.exe file someplace useful.
     //TODO: verify that it compiles and works under Cygwin.

 Calibration:
   Mandoline comes with reasonable starting defaults for slicing files for printing on a MakerBot Thingomatic with a Mk7 extruder.
 Machines vary a lot, though, so you'll need to calibrate for your machine.

-Debugging:
-You can dump SVG files for each layer, for debugging purposes.
-What is implemented is the basic carve and interior infill.
-And that's buggy.
-It won't do cooling or comb or filament retraction yet.

-What is implemented, though, is pretty fast.
-Don't take my word for it.
-Download the code and compile it, and slice a complex STL file with it.
-If comparing it to another slicer, compare the Carve, Inset, Infill and Raft times.

 Usage:
   mandoline [OPTIONS] FILE